markbetters/ozp-backend/README.md

 * https://github.com/tomchristie/django-rest-framework/issues/1563
 * http://stackoverflow.com/questions/17551380/python-rest-framwork-different-serializers-for-input-and-output-of-service

+Sometimes it might not be clear where the Serializer classes should live for nested objects.
+For example, the listing resource needs to serialize the nested Agency model - should that Agency serializer live in the listing resource package or in the agency package?
+Generally speaking, if the serializer is very generic, it should live in its respective resource package.
+If instead it's highly customized (and thus unlikely to be used by other resources), it should live with its nested resource.

 ### Model Access and Caching
 `model_access.py` files should be used to encapsulate database queries.
 When reasonable, methods in these files should support a cache: